Course information and statistics from 2015-16 Destinations of Leavers from HE

 Spend the first term of your 2nd year studying abroad in English at one of our partner universities.
 You would take modules to the value of 60 credits abroad and return to Cass in the 2nd term to complete your 2nd year.

 You can spend a year of your degree course studying at one of our partner institutions, between your second and third year of study.
 This would add a year to your degree so you would complete your degree in four years.

 Please be aware that the options available to you from the full list of partner institutions will depend on the study abroad programme you select.
 For more detailed information on this, please contact the Student Exchange Team.

 Our dedicated Student Exchange Team are available to offer advice to students who wish to explore their study abroad options.
 They will also support students throughout the application process and during their study abroad year or term.
 To contact them, email: firstname.lastname@example.org.

-BSc Investment and Financial Risk Management undergraduates are eligible to undertake an optional one-year paid work placement during the 3rd year of a four year sandwich degree programme.
+BSc Investment and Financial Risk Management undergraduates are eligible to undertake an optional one-year paid work placement during the third year of a four-year sandwich degree programme.

 The experience of working for a leading institution can be invaluable in terms of your future career.
 It will enable you to acquire skills and competencies sought by graduate employers, and give you an edge over the competition.

 BSc Investment and Financial Risk Management students enjoy a wide range of opportunities in business areas such as Sales and Trading, Hedge Funds, Prime Brokerage, and Equity Research.
 Students have recently taken up placements within many leading corporate organisations including: